stvngrcia/Library-Api/README.md

 ```
 Otherwise head over to the src directory and after setting up your GOPATH and your GOBIN run go build or go install.

-+ to test your application simply run:
++ to test your application inside the src file simply run:

 ```
 go test -v
 ```

-inside the src file.